readybytes/joomla-bootstrap3-template/README.md

 13. pagination.php
 14. component.php

-About System Plugin
+System Plugin
 --------
-Some hard coding in core file had been done by Joomla! related to html and Bootstrap Classes (like bootstrap accordion and modal popup HTML).
-And in this template you can use fontAwesome v3.x.
+Joomla! uses hard coding related to html and Bootstrap Classes in core files (like bootstrap accordion and modal popup HTML).

-As the older versions uses class **icon-** but in fontAwesome v3.x icon class's name has been changed from “icon-” to “fa-”.
+In this template you can also use fontAwesome v3.x.
+As the older versions uses class **icon-** but in fontAwesome v3.x icon class's name has been changed from **"icon-"** to **"fa-"**.

 A plugin named **overrides** which is a system plugin of Joomla, is also used to override some core files of Joomla!.

-These three core files have overridden and placed into => frontbs3/site/SAMEPATH-AS-THE ACTUAL-PATH And the actual path is:
+These three core files are overridden and placed into => frontbs3/site/<SAMEPATH-AS-THE ACTUAL-PATH> And the actual path is:

 1. bootstrap.php 	**Path:** libraries/cms/html/bootstrap.php
 2. icons.php 	**Path:** libraries/cms/html/icon.php
 3. jquery.php 	**Path:** libraries/cms/html/jquery.php

-So what you need to do
+So what you need to do to use this template
 --------

-If you donot want the full template for your site and want only Bootstrap 3 work for your existig template, then you just need to do followins steps:
+If you do not want the full template for your site and want only Bootstrap 3 work for your existing template, then you just need to follow below steps:

 1. Copy all files of **html folder** into your existing template's html folder.
 2. Copy the **site folder** of the template and paste it into your template folder.